hackclub/hackclub/workshops/julia_fractals/README.md

 // What to do when the mouse moves over the canvas function move(event) {
-  // Get the mouse's XY coordinates on canvas mouseX = event.clientX - canvas.offsetLeft
+  // Get the mouse's XY coordinates on canvas mouseX = event.clientX-canvas.offsetLeft mouseY = event.clientY-canvas.offsetTop
-  mouseY = event.clientY - canvas.offsetTop

   // Turn mouse coordinates into a point on the complex plane constant = pixelToPoint(mouseX, mouseY)

-  // Round that point off to the nearest 0.01 constant.re = math.round(constant.re * 100) / 100
+  // Round that point off to the nearest 0.01 constant.re = math.round(constant.re*100)/100
-  constant.im = math.round(constant.im * 100) / 100
+  constant.im = math.round(constant.im*100)/100

   // Update everything!
   update()